-The Grand Canyon State is known for sunny weather as well as beautiful cities, and here are descriptions about 10 of them:
+The Grand Canyon State is known for sunny weather as well as beautiful cities.
+Here’s a brief introduction to 10 of the best places to live in Arizona.

 Named after the Vale of Tempe in Greece, Tempe is home to Arizona State University as well as Tempe Town Lake that welcomes 2.5 million visitors a year.
 Mills Avenue is a robust bar and restaurant district, and Livability.com named Tempe among the 10 Best Foodie Cities in America for 2015.